Do you want to work in the massive world of music business?

 What does the registration fee include?

 Price includes tuition, housing, and meals.
+You must pay a 10% non-refundable deposit at the time of registration.

 Will I need additional money during the camp?